When you read about cancer or hear that a friend or loved one has received a cancer diagnosis, it’s natural to be full of questions.

 Your age, sex, family history, and your own medical history will dictate when routine screenings should begin and how often they should be done.

 If you’re concerned about symptoms associated with various cancers, then you shouldn’t hesitate to see your doctor.
+You can connect to a physician in your area using the Healthline FindCare tool.

 Signs that warrant an immediate trip to a doctor